IBM-MIL/BluePic/README.md

 Create an IBM Bluemix account [here](https://console.ng.bluemix.net/registration/?cm_mc_uid=32373843009114392241684&cm_mc_sid_50200000=1450718074) and log in.
 If you already have an account, log in and continue to step 2.

 ### 2. BluePic Account Requirements
 A free trial of Bluemix comes with 2 GB of memory and allows the use of up to 10 services.
 If this is your first time using Bluemix, continue to step 3.
 Otherwise, you might need to delete some resources.
-BluePic requires 512 Mb of memory and 4 services.
+BluePic requires 512 MB of memory and 4 services.
 If your account does not have enough resources available, delete unused instances to free up resources.
 You can check your usage by looking at the Dashboard tab of Bluemix:
 <p align="center">
 <img src="img/account_usage.PNG"  alt="Drawing" width=700 border=0 /></p>
 <p align="center">Figure 1: Bluemix dashboard, account usage for memory and services highlighted.</p>